seahsongli/cpp-orderbook/README.md

 ## Order Matching Logic

-The order matching engine works as follows:
+The order matching engine supports various order types and operates as follows:

+### 1. **Order Types**
+- **Market Orders**: Executes immediately against the best available prices.
+- **Fill-Or-Kill (FOK)**: Executes immediately and completely; otherwise, the order is canceled.
+- **Fill-And-Kill (FAK)**: Partially fills the order with the best available matches and cancels the remaining quantity.

+### 2. **Matching Logic**
+- **Price-Time Priority**:
-1. **Price-Time Priority**: Buy and sell orders are matched based on price.
-For orders with the same price, time priority (FIFO) is used.
+  - Orders are matched based on price.
+For orders with the same price, the time of submission determines priority (First-In-First-Out).
+- **Partial Matches**:
-2. **Partial Orders**: If a buy order's quantity is greater than the matching sell order, the remaining quantity of the buy order is re-added to the orderbook, and vice versa.
+  - If a buy order's quantity exceeds the best matching sell order's quantity (or vice versa), the remaining quantity is reprocessed (for FAK) or canceled (for FOK).
+- **Execution**:
-3. **Execution**: When a match occurs, both orders are removed from the orderbook (either fully or partially).
+  - Fully matched orders are removed from the order book.

-### Example Matching Scenario
+  - Partially matched orders (depending on the type) may either be retained with updated quantities or canceled.

+### 3. **Fill-Or-Kill (FOK)**
+- FOK orders must be completely satisfied upon submission.
+If not, they are immediately canceled:
+  - If a matching sell order (for buy FOK) or buy order (for sell FOK) exists with sufficient quantity at the required price or better, the order executes.
+  - If no sufficient match is available, the order is canceled entirely.

+### 4. **Fill-And-Kill (FAK)**
+- FAK orders execute as much as possible upon submission, with any unmatched portion canceled:
+  - Matches are made against the best available orders in the book.
+  - If a partial match occurs, the remaining quantity is canceled.
+  - Fully matched orders are executed and removed.

+### 5. **Market Orders**
+- Market orders match the best available orders on the opposite side of the order book:
+  - Execution continues until the order's quantity is completely fulfilled or no further matching orders exist.
+  - Remaining unmatched portions are left open if the market order type allows (e.g., GTC or GFD).

+### 6. **Example Workflow**
+- **Buy Order Matching**:
+  - Check the best available sell order.
-- A buy order for 500 units at \$400 and a sell order for 300 units at \$390 will match because the buy price is greater than or equal to the sell price.
+  - Compare the buy order price against the sell order price:
+    - If the buy price is greater than or equal to the sell price, execute the match.
-- After the match, the remaining 200 units of the buy order will be left in the orderbook.
+    - If unmatched quantities remain, reprocess or cancel based on the order type.
+- **Sell Order Matching**:
+  - Similar logic is applied in reverse for sell orders.

+### 7. **Edge Cases**
+- If no matching orders are available:
+  - FOK orders are canceled.
+  - FAK orders are partially filled, and the rest is canceled.

+Refer to the implementation in `OrderMatchingEngine.cpp` for detailed logic.